schnodo/filiverto/README.md

 </ul>

 ## Next steps
-- Make filiverto usable without having to install every single package via the command line.<br/>requirements.txt seems to be the way to go.
+- Figure out if it is possible to make filiverto usable without having to install packages via the command line.<br/>requirements.txt seems to be the way to go.
 - Improve the search patterns for better coverage
 - Improve the documentation of the source code
 - Improve general code quality